operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 ![](_images/dashboard-home-option.png)

   You will see dashboard like this:

 ![](_images/create-new-dashboard.png)

-2.Click on "DASHBOARDS" to create dashboard.You will see "New dashboard" Option as below:
+2. Click on "DASHBOARDS" to create dashboard.You will see "New dashboard" Option as below:

 ![](_images/dashboard-setting-option.png)

   Click on the "dashboard settings" icon.

 3. Give a meaningful dashboard Name and click on "Save dashboard".See below snapshot for reference: